-Our firefighters operate 46 fire appliances:

-- 41 Emergency Rescue Pumps (ERPs), of which 4 have a 4 x 4 capability - 5 Light Rescue Pumps (LRPs)/Tactical Response Vehicles (TRVs) - 3 are located at On-call stations (Helmsley, Sherburn and Summerbridge) and usually operate in this mode, crewed by 4 firefighters, and attending the full range of incidents.
-They can also operate as a TRV when only 3 crew are available, enabling them to immediately respond to some life risk incidents such as road traffic collisions - 2 are located at Harrogate and Scarborough and always operate as a TRV which are crewed by 3 firefighters and attend a limited range of incidents - We also have an extensive range of specialist units

-A list of our emergency response resources is in Table 8 at Appendix B.
+Our firefighters operate 46 fire appliances: 41 are Emergency Rescue Pumps (ERPs), of which 4 have a 4 x 4 capability, and we have 5 Tactical Response Vehicles (TRVs).
+2 of the TRVs, located at Harrogate and Scarborough are crewed by 3 fulltime firefighters and attend a limited range of incidents.
+The other 3 are located at On-call stations (Helmsley, Sherburn and Summerbridge) and operate as a Light Rescue Pump (LRP) when crewed by 4 firefighters but they can also operate as TRVs with 3 crew.
+We also have a range of specialist units.
+A list of our emergency response resources is in Table 11 at Appendix B.